jostylr/literate-programming-book/manuscript/part-1/symphonic-programming.md

 `#, ##, ###, ####` or either of the underline heading syntax.
 Those headers become references to the code in their blocks. h5 and h6 headers are reserved for something else which is discussed later.

 References should be unique.
-If you reuse the same reference name (the same h1 to h4 header twice in the same file), then it will concatenate the blocks.  h5 and h6 headers can be repeated, as will be discussed later.
+If you reuse the same reference name (the same h1 to h4 header twice in the same file), then it will concatenate the blocks.  h5 and h6 headers can be repeated without them being combined, as will be discussed later.

 One can use the same reference as many times as one likes.

-One can use any of the quotes to start a substitution, just use the same quote to end `"`, `'`, `` ` ``
+One can use any of the quotes (`"`, `'`, `` ` ``) to start a substitution, just use the same quote to end.

 ### Minor blocks